The 2016 Washington Cannabis Industry: No Signs of Slowing Down

 Data for this report comes from real-time sales reporting by participating Washington State cannabis retailers via their point-of-sale systems, which are linked up with Headset’s business analytics software.
 This report is based on data collected from retailers in 2016.
 That data is cross-referenced with our catalog of over 63,000 products to provide detailed information on market trends.

 Headset’s data is very reliable, as it comes digitally direct from our partner retailers.
 However, the potential does exist for misreporting in the instance of duplicates, incorrectly classified products, inaccurate entry of products into point-of-sale systems, or even simple human error at the point of purchase.
 Thus, there is a slight margin of error to consider.

-On average, sales increased by 7% per month, with total sales in 2016 representing a 180% increase
+On average, sales increased by 7% per month, with total sales in 2016 representing a 180% increase over sales in 2015.

 This growth in sales comes amidst a fairly drastic reduction in price from 2015.
 The average price per item has decreased over time, stabilizing over the past 6 months at just over $15 per item.
 Sales growth in 2016 was due, essentially, to people buying more pot.
 The number of items per purchase increased over 2500% in 2016.